crashoverride777/swifty-ads/README.md

 NOTE:

 This method will set a removedAds bool to true in all the ad helpers.
-This ensures you only have to call this method to remove Ads and afterwards all the methods to show ads will not fire anymore and therefore require no further editing.
+This ensures you only have to call this method and afterwards all the methods to show ads will not fire anymore and therefore require no further editing.

-For permanent storage you will need to create your own "removedAdsProduct" bool and save it in something like NSUserDefaults, Keychain or a class using NSCoding and than call this method when your app launches.
+For permanent storage you will need to create your own "removedAdsProduct" bool and save it in something like NSUserDefaults, Keychain or a class using NSCoding.
+Than call this method when your app launches.

 - Implement the delegate methods

-Set the delegate in your GameScenes "didMoveToView" (init) method like so
+Set the delegate in the relevant SKScenes ```DidMoveToView``` method or in your ViewControllers ```ViewDidLoad``` method
 ```swift
 AdsManager.sharedInstance.delegate = self
 ```